SSWConsulting/SSW.Rules.Content/rules/involve-all-stakeholders/rule.md

 Specification Reviews can be a long process and not being able to talk with the relevant parties that hold the vision and the budget can cause a bump in the road.

-Stakeholders are the people with the business requirements or people with the $ purse strings.
-They are not the devs.
+Critical stakeholders are those people with a sound understanding of the business requirements and those with control over the budget.
+These stakeholders are very unlikely to be the developers.

 <!--endintro-->